vikrampawar/stories/pages/TheAppleMacStoreEpisode.md

 When I turned towards what sought my attention, I noticed a salesman standing right next to me - if I can say right next to me even when somebody stands so close to you with only a single layer of molecules separating them from you - smiling head to toe.

 He asked me what I wanted.
-I told him that exactly what I wanted.
+I told him exactly what I wanted.

 He gently enquired again, did I really mean the 27 inch model when I said I want the 27 inch model.
 Maybe my face looked to him as if it belonged to somebody who would want a 21 inch model and not the 27 inch model.